syncfusion-content/wpf-docs/wpf/Themes/MS Controls Themes.md

 ---
 ## MS Controls Themes

-All build in assemblies have Style resources for MS controls, whenever an application get its style through SfSkinManager, then the Theme’s corresponding MS Control style will merge with the applied controls resource dictionary.
+All built-in assemblies have Style resources for MS controls, so whenever an application get its style through SfSkinManager, the Theme’s corresponding MS Control style merges with the applied controls resource dictionary.